gvwilson/thirdbit/_posts/2006/2006-02-20-aaas-annual-meeting-2006.md

 	<li>There are many personal and institutional obstacles (ranging from "I have a degree in physics, so programming must be easy" to "journals and tenure committees don't care, so I can't afford to").</li>
 	<li>We either fix this ourselves, proactively, or someone else will legislate bad rules in the wake of a very public disaster.</li>
 </ul>
-Randy Heiland's <a href="http://www.third-bit.com/~gvwilson/aaas-2006.jpg">picture</a> shows the three of us on stage; there weren't as many lab managers or funding directors as I'd hoped for, but lots of good questions and discussion.
+Randy Heiland's picture shows the three of us on stage; there weren't as many lab managers or funding directors as I'd hoped for, but lots of good questions and discussion.

 <strong>Friday evening</strong>: a recap of the 2005 <a href="http://www.improb.com/ig/ig-pastwinners.html#ig2005">Ig Nobel Prize</a> awards for science that cannot, or should not, be repeated, including:
 <ul>